FrkatSmrkat/AlzaCaseStudyApi/documentation/README.md

 # Build & Run
+Visual studio with .NET 5 installed to build
+Provide connection string to your database in PublicApi/appsettings.json
+From package manager console run Update-database to create and seed database.
+Choose proper enviroment first (dev/prod).
+Run from .exe in /bin folder or in debug from vs

 # Tests
+One integration test in /tests folder.
+Swagger when running in debug

 # Shortcomings
 ApiKey is not great in general.
 Storing key in appsettings is bad.
 But its easy to write and the edit endpoint isnt open.
-Low test coverage
+Tests ..
+Only integration tests for get endpoints.
+No unit tests.
+Database seed should not be in configuration.
+Only one migration.
-Visual studio does not create folders for soluion folders .. so new items added into root of solution folders are added into root
+Visual studio does not create folders for soluion folders .. so new items added into root of solution folders are added into root.